RICHARDS: The gift of acceptance

 But then there are the other things, small in comparison (or they should be anyway) like always striving to have more; more money, more things, more education, more stuff.

-Henry David Thoreau famously said that most men lead lives of quiet desperation.
-That’s a sobering thought and I believe it is truer than we know.
+Henry David Thoreau famously said the most men lead lives of quiet desperation.
+That’s a sobering thought and I believe is truer than we know.

 Every one of us has day-to-day frustrations.
 We all have regrets too, whether we admit them, even to ourselves.
 When I was younger one bad thing, no matter how trivial in the scheme of things, could ruin my whole day.
 I’d think about it and relive it and just want the rest of the day to be over.